Go to content

 Soy sprouts, or mung beans, are a legume that can easily replace meat or fish, providing the necessary proteins and amino acids.
 Beansprouts are also a source of numerous minerals, such as copper, iron and zinc, which are essential for a healthy body.
 Finally, the banana, renowned for being packed with vitamins and satiating, prevents cravings outside mealtimes, notably because the sugars it contains are 'slow' carbohydrates that help regulate blood sugar levels.
 In addition, its high potassium content helps prevent and reduce hypertension.
 Accompanied by Goji berries and Cranberries, rich in antioxidants and vitamin C, this dessert is a real energy-booster and anti-fatigue cocktail.

-Meat or fish, you don't want to make a choice, so Kokko has prepared a mixed menu for you!
+If you can't decide between meat and fish, Kokko has prepared a mixed menu for you!

 Dessert: Grilled bananas or caramelised pineapple